github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

   see `Configuring CodeQL CLI in your CI system <https://docs.github.com/en/code-security/secure-coding/using-codeql-code-scanning-with-your-existing-ci-system/configuring-codeql-cli-in-your-ci-system>`__ in the GitHub documentation.

 - ``--sarif-add-query-help``: (supported in version 2.7.1 onwards) adds any custom query help written in Markdown to SARIF (v2.1.0 or later) analysis results.
-For each query that runs, CodeQL command replaces the ``.ql`` extension of the query file with ``.md``.
-If the .md file exists, its contents are treated as Markdown-formatted help text for the query and included in the SARIF output.
+Query help stored in ``.qhelp`` files must be converted to ``.md`` before running the analysis.
+For further information, see ":doc:`Testing query help files <testing-query-help-files>`."

 - .. include:: ../reusables/threads-query-execution.rst